View basket (0 items $0.00)

 4. Bring the Floor Up to Meet You In Standing Poses

 Blocks essentially do this.
-As in Virabhadrasana III, you can place blocks under your hands to make it easier to practice with a straight spine.
+As in Virabhadrasana III, you can place blocks under your hands to make it easier to practice these poses with a straight spine.
 Remember that the blocks have three heights: low, medium, and high.
 When using the blocks for this purpose, take the time to experiment and figure out the height of the block that makes sense for your body—the height that allows you to maintain your alignment without unnecessary strain.

 5. Shift Your Perspective in a Pose